Maren Morris

 Maren Larae Morris (born April 10, 1990) is an American country singer and songwriter from Arlington, Texas.
-Her eclectic music has been described as country pop, incorporating elements of R&B, hip-hop, and rock in addition to country and pop.
+Her music has been described as country pop incorporating elements of R&B, hip-hop, and rock.
 Her accolades include a Grammy Award, an American Music Award, five Country Music Association Awards, and five Academy of Country Music Awards.

-Morris's major-label debut studio album Hero (2016) was released on Columbia Nashville and blended country with R&B. Its lead single "My Church" became her breakout single at country radio and was followed by the commercially successful songs "80s Mercedes", "I Could Use a Love Song" and "Rich".
-In 2018, Morris was featured on the song "The Middle" written by Grey and Zedd, which reached the top ten in various countries.
-She followed it in 2019 with her second album titled Girl, which included number one singles "Girl" and "The Bones".
-Humble Quest (2022) earned Morris a Guinness World Records for most first-day and first-week streams for a country album by a female artist on Amazon Music.
+Morris's debut single, "My Church", from her major-label debut studio album, Hero (2016), became her breakout single at country radio and was followed by the commercially successful songs "80s Mercedes", "I Could Use a Love Song", and "Rich".
+In 2018, she was featured on the song "The Middle", written by Grey and Zedd, which reached the top ten in various countries.

+Her second studio album, titled Girl, followed in 2019; it included number one US Country Airplay single "Girl" and number one Hot Country single "The Bones".
+Morris's third studio album, Humble Quest (2022), earned her a Guinness World Records for most first-day and first-week streams for a country album by a female artist on Amazon Music.
+Dreamsicle was released as her fourth studio album in 2025, failing to enter the both US Billboard 200 and Top Country Albums charts.
-In addition to her solo work, she has recorded as a member of The Highwomen.
-Morris has had two albums certified for sales certifications in North America.
-She has scored three number one songs on the Billboard Country Airplay chart and eight top ten songs on the Billboard Hot Country Songs chart.

-Morris was featured in Forbes 30 Under 30 list in 2018.
-Out Magazine recognized her as one of the most impactful and influential LGBTQ artists of 2024.
-Morris was included on the Billboard Decade-End of the top 50 most successful Country Artists of the 2010s.
+In addition to her solo work, Morris has recorded as a member of the Highwomen.
+She had two albums certified for sales certifications in North America and has scored three number one songs on the Country Airplay chart as well as eight top ten songs on the Hot Country Songs chart.
+In 2018, Morris was featured in Forbess 30 Under 30 list.
+Out magazine recognized her as one of the most impactful and influential LGBTQ artists of 2024, and she was included on the Billboard Decade-End of the top 50 most successful Country Artists of the 2010s.
 In 2024, she was included on the Billboard list of the 100 Greatest Country Artists of All Time.

-Biography

-Early life
+Early life and education

-Morris was born in Arlington, Texas to Scott and Kellie Morris, who met at a bar in Dallas where they both worked.
-Maren was named after actress Maren Jensen, whose name Kellie came across while watching Battlestar Galactica.
+Maren Larae Morris was born on April 10, 1990, in Arlington, Texas to Scott and Kellie Morris, who met at a bar in Dallas where they both worked.
+Morris was named after actress Maren Jensen, whose name Kellie came across while watching Battlestar Galactica.
 She has a sister, Karsen, who is 3 years younger.
-Maren's parents owned the Maren Karsen Aveda Hair Salon and Morris spent much of her childhood at the salon.
+Morris's parents owned the Maren Karsen Aveda Hair Salon, and Morris spent much of her childhood at the salon.
 She later worked there as a front desk clerk and guest coordinator.
 In elementary school, she participated in the school choir, performed theater, and played soccer.
+In the early 1990s, her mother's uncle, who was gay, died of AIDS and Morris's parents' values of equality later led to her being a supporter of LGBTQ+ rights.